rails/rails/guides/source/active_record_validations_callbacks.md

 The validation happens by performing an SQL query into the model's table, searching for an existing record with the same value in that attribute.

-There is a +:scope+ option that you can use to specify other attributes that are used to limit the uniqueness check:
+There is a `:scope` option that you can use to specify other attributes that are used to limit the uniqueness check:

 ```ruby
 class Holiday < ActiveRecord::Base